Book Now

 Care

-Bede's staff provide excellent care for students 24 hours a day and live in the same sleeping areas as the students.
+Bede's staff provide excellent care for students 24 hours a day and live in the same residential areas as the students.
 Excellent staff:student ratios (typically 1:5).
 Individual attention provided.

 Meals